Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Her air charge attack features a flashy looking somersault through the air.
 Unfortunately, most of its apparent height gain is fake, so it can't be used in Save & Quit infinite jumps very effectively.

 Cai Wenji gains an aura around her after doing her EX.
-I'm not sure if this is an actual buff, or if it's just an indication that
+I'm not sure if this is an actual buff, or if it's just an indication that the falling projectile effect is still active.

 ## Hanzo Hattori